gaepdit/gaepd-brand/README.md

 ## Seal of Georgia

 Available in gold (bitmapped only) and flat color (vector).
-Vector file originally came from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Seal_of_Georgia.svg).
-The work was released into the public domain by the original author.
+Vector file originally came from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Seal_of_Georgia.svg), which work was released into the public domain by the original author.

 ![](https://bytebucket.org/gaepdit/ga-epd-brand/raw/master/dist/logos/Seal_of_Georgia_white.svg)